pongstr/bxn/README.md

 ![Vikings](http://orig13.deviantart.net/636c/f/2010/227/6/a/dwarf_shield_by_roblfc1892.jpg)

 This Boxen version is specifically tailored for Team Mjolnir.
-We decided to maintain our own boxen to maintain end to end standards, we're maintaining this setup the way it should be maintained.
+We decided to maintain our own to strictly comply with the contributing standards and enforce testing and stability for each release.

 - [@pongstr](https://github.com/pongstr)